SalomePlatform/jobmanager/doc/jobmanager_gui.rst

   **Create wizard page 3**

 The fourth page (see :ref:`figure_jobmanager_job_workflow_3`) allows to define the resource requirements and limits for the job.
-You can define the maximum duration (set 0 hours and 0 minutes to use the default value for the queue), the amount of memory needed (per node or per core if the batch manager supports it), the number of processors/cores for the job, and whether it should use nodes exclusively (not sharing them with other jobs).
+You can define the maximum duration, the amount of memory needed (per node or per core if the batch manager supports it), the number of processors/cores for the job, and whether it should use nodes exclusively (not sharing them with other jobs).
+Time and memory requirements can be set to a "Default" value, which is the default for the selected cluster and queue.

 .. _figure_jobmanager_job_workflow_3: